-The recent spike in highly infectious virus at different times and places across the province are just one indication on how inefficient the spread of viral diseases are, and therefore the uselessness of local health units, says Minister Elliott.
+The recent spike in highly infectious virus at different times and places across the province are just one indication of how inefficient the spread of viral diseases are, and therefore the uselessness of local health units, says Minister Elliott.

 “Why put out a bunch of tiny fires when you can put out one massive fire,” said Elliott at a press scrum in the Legislature.
 “Separate cases in different cities and towns are just an indication of the viral bureaucratic red tape that needs to be cut.
 We need a single, centralized measles outbreak where hundreds, if not thousands, of people can become ill at once within a common health authority.”

-The Ministry has instructed all epidemiologist to simplify their outbreak response system by filing investigation reports on the location of cases to either ‘Toronto’ or ‘Not Toronto’ while the province’s 14 million residents will have to share the same vaccination syringe located in Timmins to save on costs.
+The Ministry has instructed all epidemiologists to simplify their outbreak response system by filing investigation reports on the location of cases to either ‘Toronto’ or ‘Not Toronto’ while the province’s 14 million residents will have to share the same vaccination syringe located in Timmins to save on costs.